 - Use eye-catching visual elements or settings to increase viewership.

-- Promote the livestream on social media.
+- Promote the livestream ahead of time on your social media.

 - Restate key messages and themes throughout the livestream.